Wikia/app/docker/devbox/README.md

 ### Logging

-Right now the logs are sent to console in JSON format.
-We may add Kibana logger later on.
+Both mediawiki and nginx logs are sent to ELK using fluentd.
+The are available in Kibana in the logstash-dev-mediawiki-* index and could e filtered by `@hostname`.

 ### Opcache